kkruecke/cplus-documentation/notes/auto-decltype.rst

     v[3] = 10, get_value(v, 3) = 10

-In summary, we need to know the use case for your function: do you want template type deduction rules, then use ``auto`` for the return type; if you want the decltype type deduction, then use ``decltype(auto)``.
+In summary, we need to know the use case for your function: if you want template type deduction rules, then use ``auto`` for the return type; if you want the decltype type deduction, then use ``decltype(auto)``.
 It often boils down to whether you want an lvalue reference return or an rvalue.
 In general, ``decltype(auto)`` will return the type of the actual expression or object being returned.
-So in general it is the first choice to always consider. rules described above.
+So in general it is the first choice to always consider.

-Finally, the same comments about template returns types apply to lambdas.
+These same comments about template returns types apply to lambdas.

 Using decltype(declval<some_type>())
 ------------------------------------